Alice in Wonderland (1985 film): Ratings

 The miniseries was a modest success during its original airing.
 Out of 71 shows, part 1 ranked at 13, and came in at 21.2 points out of a 31-point share.
 Part 2 ranked at 35, and came in at 16.8 points out of a 25-point share.
 In total, the miniseries averaged 19 points out of a 28-point share.
 Part 1 won easily from 8-9 P.M. opposite Hardcastle and McCormick on ABC, and TV's Bloopers and Practical Jokes on NBC.
 From 9–9:30 p.m., part 1 was 0.6 points ahead of Monday Night Football on ABC.

 In popular culture

 The Jabberwocky and the White Knight suits went on to be reused as "The Reluctant Dragon" and "Sir Giles the Knight" in the 1986 musical TV film adaptation of Kenneth Grahame's The Reluctant Dragon, produced by Irwin Allen Productions, with Michael Sorich as the voice of the Dragon, and Lloyd Bridges as Sir Giles.

-The costumes for the Mad Hatter, the March Hare, the Dormouse, the King of Hearts, the Rose, and the Gentleman in the Paper Suit were used in the Halloween party sequence for Hocus Pocus (1993 film).
+The costumes for the Mad Hatter, the March Hare, the Dormouse, the King of Hearts, the Rose, and the Gentleman in the Paper Suit were used in the Halloween party sequence for the 1993 Disney film, Hocus Pocus.